Jericho (2006 TV series): Fourth season

 Season 4 is a continuation of the comic book series released by IDW Publishing on August 15, 2012.
 The five issue story picked up after the events of Jericho: Season Three.
 The comic was written by Kalinda Vazquez, and the process was overseen by the television series' writers.

 Characters and setting

+Characters

-CharactersJericho features an ensemble cast of characters, along with a number of minor and recurring roles.
+Jericho features an ensemble cast of characters, along with a number of minor and recurring roles.
 The series website listed eleven main cast members.
 Alicia Coppola moved from a recurring role to a regular character in February 2008.
 Gerald McRaney did not have a regular role in season 2.
 Esai Morales was only present in season 2.